-With a populations just exceeding 40,000 residents, the City of Norwich is an interesting mix of urban and rural living.
-Homes can be found in the Downtown which offer short walks to restaurants, transportation, small markets, the library and city offices; as well as in more rural areas which offer acres of land and small farms.
+With a population of more than 40,000 residents, the City of Norwich offers a unique mix of urban and rural living.
+Homes in the Downtown offer short walks to restaurants, transportation, small markets, the library and city offices, while homes in more rural areas offer acres of land and small farms.
 Read on to learn about the plethora of activities and entertainment Norwich offers its residents and the region!

 Norwich is rich in historic assets and stories.
 Norwich was founded on land purchased from the Mohegan Tribe in 1659 and still has strong ties to the Mohegans through historical assets.
 It is also the birthplace of America’s hero turned traitor Benedict Arnold who grew up in the City.
 His family is buried in the Old Norwichtown Burial Grounds and you can see more about Arnold’s life along the Benedict Arnold Walking Trail.